coveo/source.coveo.com/_posts/2017-06-22-kubernetes-in-production-kops-terraform-jenkins.md

   imageURL: https://avatars.githubusercontent.com/u/140675
 ---

-Kubernetes, one hip word we see everywhere in the cloud developers world, in the devops world.
-With reasons, Kubernetes does solve problems (and creates others) and simplify a lot of things.
-In this post we'll explore how we deployed k8s to production automatically with help from terraform, jenkins and kops.
+Kubernetes: one hip word we see everywhere  in the Cloud developer and Devops world.
+With reasons: Kubernetes does solve problems (and creates others) and simplify a lot of things.
+In this post we'll explore how we deployed k8s to production automatically with help from Terraform, Jenkins, and Kops.

-At Coveo we decided that Kubernetes was the tool of choice to run our docker containers in production.
-This is replacing a "homemade" setup with AWS Opsworks and dockers, it will save costs and resources, and enable faster deployments.
+At Coveo, we decided that Kubernetes was the tool of choice to run our docker containers in production.
+This is replacing a "homemade" setup with AWS Opsworks and dockers.
+It will save money and resources, and enable faster deployments.

 <!-- more -->